 The simplest option is to lower your plan to one that requires less bandwidth, or go into your Netflix account settings and reduce the video quality to a level your Internet connection can handle.

 Of course, this is hardly an ideal solution, especially if you know your broadband service should be fast enough to deliver the quality you’re paying for.
 In this case, you might want to check with your Internet Service Provider (ISP) for possible network interruptions or connection issues with your service.
-If everything is fine with your ISP you can also try restarting your modem – this is good practice any time you encounter an issue with your home Wi-Fi connection, and can often be a simple solution to your connection problems.
+If everything is fine on your ISP’s end you can also try restarting your modem – this is good practice any time you encounter an issue with your home Wi-Fi connection, and can often be a simple solution to your connection problems.

 If even a reboot doesn’t fix the issue, the last step is to connect to your router directly using an Ethernet cable (pictured).
-It’s common for routers and modems to come with at least one Ethernet cable in the box, but you can purchase one from most electronics stores if you need to.
+Most routers and modems come with at least one Ethernet cable in the box, but you can purchase one from most electronics stores if you need to.
 If a wired connection clears up your streaming problems, it’s your Wi-Fi that’s the fault, and you’ll want to consider upgrading to a newer, stronger router or installing more powerful antennas on your existing one.